Pre-Field Orientation 2020

 The PFO 2020 program will begin on the morning of Tuesday, June 23, and will end after the supper banquet on the evening of Wednesday, July 1.
 Participants should plan to arrive on Monday, June 22 between 9:00am and 8:00pm to settle into their housing.
 All participants will depart campus on Thursday, July 2 before 12:00pm.

 Getting You Ready to Go includes your children.
 While you are going through the PFO adult program, your children—nursery through high school—will be engaged in an exciting program of their own that parallels the adult program to help young people prepare for living internationally, an experience that includes adjusting to culture, making friends, dealing with homesickness, and making the most of their time in a country that will be new and strange to them at first.
 Our skilled teachers, who all have international experience, will prepare your children for transition in age-appropriate, engaging, and fun ways.

 *Note: Age group divisions are subject to change based on enrollment.

 |Dan & Laura Wilson||Aaron & Amber Maxwell||Andrea Tepley||Teresa Jenson||Erin & Danny Murphy||Amy Haywood||Mitch Wiisanen|

-Pricing includes program fees and room & board at the college dorms.
+Pricing includes program fees and room & board per person at the college dorms.
 Families will be kept together in housing suitable for the family size.
 Singles will be assigned two to a room.
 All beds are twin-sized and Pack 'N' Plays are available upon request.

 We are offering free registration to one key leader from each school that comes along to invest in their own incoming staff at PFO this summer.
 Contact the PFO Coordinator for information prior to registering.